premail/premail/README.md

 If you're here, you are probably already familiar with MJML, but if not you should [read a little about it](https://documentation.mjml.io) first.

-The structure of this is such that you should fork it, and then use it to contain all of your email projects within a single design.
+The structure of this is such you should use it to contain all of your email projects within a single design.

 For instance, if you're a freelancer, you'd fork this project once each for Company A and Company B, and place each individual email as a subdirectory